Flutter-13Aprill/Challenge/README.md

 # Challenge

-##Description:
+## Description:
 In this challenge, you are required to recreate the shape of the provided flower image using Flutter.

 ![PHOTO-2025-05-18-17-07-24](https://github.com/user-attachments/assets/15b69ae3-6fdf-4b6f-8fec-47823d17f79d)

-##Important Requirements:
+## Important Requirements:

-	•	You must use a single custom widget to create the entire flower.
+- **You must use a single custom widget to create the entire flower.
-	•	Do not use multiple containers combined manually to imitate the shape.
+- **Do not use multiple containers combined manually to imitate the shape.

 ## ⏰ Deadline